The Man from Tallahassee

 "The Man from Tallahassee" is the 13th episode of the 3rd season of Lost, and the 62nd episode overall.
 It was aired on March 21, 2007, on ABC.
 The episode was written by Drew Goddard and Jeff Pinkner and directed by Jack Bender.
 The character of John Locke (Terry O'Quinn) is featured in the episode's flashbacks.
+The episode received critical acclaim and is considered by critics and fans as one of the best episodes of Lost.

 Plot

 Flashbacks

 Locke is suffering from depression and becomes a recluse.
 He goes to a government building and finds out he needs to give unwanted information from him in order to keep getting paid his disability insurance.
 Later on, in his apartment, he is visited by a young man named Peter Talbot (Patrick J. Adams).
 Peter reveals Locke's father, con man Anthony Cooper (Kevin Tighe), is trying under the false name "Adam Seward" to marry Peter's mother.
 Locke later goes to a florist shop where his father goes with Peter's mother.
 Knowing Cooper only wants to marry the woman to take her money, Locke confronts him and warns Cooper to call off the wedding and end it or he will tell the woman the truth.
 Cooper reluctantly agrees.

 Later, Locke is approached by two detectives, who tell him Peter is dead.
 Assuming Peter's death was staged by Cooper, Locke goes to Cooper's condo and confronts him, but Cooper denies any involvement.
 He says Peter's mother was devastated and called off the wedding, and assures Locke that he can call Peter's mother himself if he wants proof.
 Locke picks up the phone to call her when Cooper suddenly charges him and shoves him through the window.
 Locke plummets eight stories to the ground, but survives (shown how in a later episode).

 As Locke lies in a hospital bed, the two detectives inform him that his father has fled to Mexico and has now disappeared.
 They leave as a physiotherapist lifts Locke out of bed and places him in his wheelchair for the first time.
 Locke breaks into tears at not being able to move his legs.